-To help get your new year job search off to a strong start, we’ve put together our top 5 tips for writing a stand-out CV.
+To help get your 2022 job search off to a strong start, we’ve put together our top 5 tips for writing a stand-out CV.
 Follow each of these things to add to a resume and you’ll give yourself the best chance possible of securing an interview.

 Don’t be tempted to try and impress everyone with a broad CV as this is likely to weaken your appeal to target employers.

 Get down to some serious research on the roles you are most interested in so that you understand exactly what employers are looking for.
 Make sure that your relevant skills are clearly highlighted in the opening section of your CV for maximum impact.

 Remember, only include your most highly relevant skills and knowledge in your introduction.
 You can add further information later under your Career Summary.

 Recruiters regularly receive hundreds of applications for each job vacancy, so you make sure that your CV grabs their attention from the start.
 Head up your CV with a no-nonsense professional profile.
 This should be a short summary of your roles and experience.
 Create a clear and concise bullet point list of Core Skills outlining what you have to offer.
 Remember!
 Make sure that your profile reflects the requirements of the specific role and you list your core skills in priority order according to the job specification.